 I remember attending my first con in the summer of 2013 and feeling that I belong there.
-Convergence holds a special place in my heart for introducing me to the convention season and how to survive the four days.
-Conventions are a great time, but also tiring too.
-It’s easy to get distracted and become dehydrated which leads to a killer headache or just simply forgetting to eat.
-Based on my attendance at 6 different conventions, I wanted to come up with a list of survival tips on having a good time, but taking care of yourself along the way.
+Convergence holds a special place in my heart for introducing me to conventions.
+While I love attending conventions, they can also be exhausting.
+Convergence is a four-day convention, but even three-day conventions are tiring.
+I wanted to come up with a list of tips on having a good time and taking care of yourself along the way.

-Being dehydrated is the worst feeling because I always get this horrible headache that leaves me nauseous.
+Being dehydrated is the worst feeling.
+I know when I’m dehydrated because I get these horrible headaches.
 I find it most helpful to bring a backpack with a holder for a water bottle.
-If you have a water bottle on you, you’re more likely to drink from it.

 The first year I went to a con, I only brought my purse.
-This was a rookie mistake because I bought stuff and had no where to put it.
-Sure, I could run out to my friend’s car to drop stuff off, but that’s just a hassle.
-I usually bring a string backpack because it’s light weight, but holds all my gear.
-Backpacks are great for carrying water bottles aka. see my above paragraph.
+This was a rookie mistake because I bought stuff and had nowhere to put it.
+I could run out to my friend’s car to drop stuff off, but that’s just a hassle.
+I usually bring a string backpack because it’s lightweight, but holds all my gear.

 Protein Bars/Protein Snacks